Cardio

 Saves Time & Increases Time in Nature

-If you’re lucky enough to live near open space, you can also cut down on commute time to and from the gym by just running (or walking, cycling, etc.) out the door and getting started on your workout right away (though don’t forget to warm up!).
+If you’re lucky enough to live near open space, you can also cut down on commute time to and from the gym by just running (or walking, cycling, etc.) out the door and getting started on your workout right away (though don’t forget to warm up!)
+If walking, you can even try a walking meditation while surrounded by the beautiful (and stress-reducing) fall foliage.

 You’ll Soak in the Sunshine Benefits

-Many people are deficient in Vitamin D, putting them at risk for bone density loss leading to osteoporosis and potentially other chronic conditions.
-One of the easiest ways to get Vitamin D… get in the sun!
+Many people are deficient in vitamin D, putting them at risk for bone density loss leading to osteoporosis and potentially other chronic conditions.
+One of the easiest ways to get vitamin D is to get in the sun!
 As a bonus, vitamin D has been shown to support mood, making an outdoor workout a win-win.

 Burns More Calories